WSET ПО СВЕТА

 - The employment by an APP of individuals engaged in the delivery of taught programmes or in the role of Internal Assessor in another APP.

-If aware of a Conflict of Interest WSAB ensures to inform the Centres Co-ordination and Quality Assurance Manager (CCQAM) for WSET Awards in writing immediately and seek WSET Awards advice on how to proceed.
+If aware of a Conflict of Interest WSAB ensures to inform the WSET Quality in writing immediately to seek advice on how to proceed.

 Management of Conflicts of Interest

-WSAB will take all reasonable steps to prevent actual or perceived conflicts of interest from occurring and promptly notify WSET Awards of any incidents in line with the requirements of the Conflict of Interest policy as set out in the APP Handbook.
+WSAB will take all reasonable steps to prevent actual or perceived conflicts of interest from occurring and promptly notify WSET of any incidents in line with the requirements of the Conflict of Interest policy as set out in the APP Handbook and as sanctions could be applicable.

 Conflicts of Interest will be managed on a case-by-case basis.